 Balloch lies at the southern end of the LCT.
 Balloch is the largest settlement on Loch Lomond and includes the Loch Lomond Shores development and Drumkinnon Tower.
-The National Park Visitor Centre is located in Balloch and is the most popular gateway to the National Park.
-With the exception of Drumkinnon Tower, Loch Lomond Shores sits relatively low in the landscape and is not prominent in many views, particularly from a distance.
+The National Park Visitor Centre in Balloch is the most popular gateway to the National Park.
+Except for Drumkinnon Tower, Loch Lomond Shores sits relatively low in the landscape and is not prominent in many views, particularly from a distance.